beryldb/beryldb/README.md

 make -j4 install
 ```

-Beryl is compiled in verbose level by default.
+BerylDB is compiled in verbose level by default.
 If you prefer to build with minimal
 information, you can use:

 ```
 make -j4 install VERBOSE=0
 ```

-## Running Beryl
+## Running BerylDB

-To run Beryl using the default configuration, type:
+To run BerylDB using the default configuration, type:

 ```
 ./run/beryldb start
 ```

-**NOTE**: Beryl runs in the background by default.
+**NOTE**: BerylDB runs in the background by default.
 If you wish to avoid
 forking, you can run the server using nofork:

 ```